rchve/challenge/README.md

 ```shell script
 ./gradlew test
 ```
+All tests run using the Junit5 frameworks.
-When Integration tests run wiremock is used as mockserver to provide backend api responses
+Integration tests run with wiremock used as mockserver to provide mocked backend api responses

 ### Running the application in dev mode
 You can run your application in dev mode that enables live coding using: